sass/sass/doc-src/SASS_REFERENCE.md

 It is recommended that you prefix your functions to avoid naming conflicts and so that readers of your stylesheets know they are not part of Sass or CSS.
 For example, if you work for ACME Corp, you might have named the function above `-acme-grid-width`.

+User-defined functions also support [variable arguments](#variable-arguments) in the same way as mixins.

 ## Output Style